 - Urban Decay Perversion Mascara: Approx. $7 value/$22 for full-size

 I. Love.
 This.
 Box.
 Everything about it.
-I honestly don’t think I’ve ever received a subscription box where every single product is something I used and loved — until now.
+I honestly don’t think I’ve ever received a subscription box where every single product is something I used and loved—until now.
 I really liked that all of the products could be used together and followed a common theme.
-I also just really liked all of the products — this box could get me (and my wallet) in trouble!
+It also helped that I just really liked all of the products.
+This box could get me (and my wallet) in trouble!
 Also, I appreciate that all of the products can be found at Sephora, which is where I like to shop for my makeup anyway.

-Ipsy’s $36 value for a $10 price tag is certainly not bad.
-However, even though the sample sizes are smaller in the Sephora PLAY! box (and there weren’t any full-size versions like there usually are in Ipsy), as you can see, the value still exceeded that of Ipsy’s.
+Ipsy’s $36 value for a $13 price tag is certainly not bad.
+However, even though the sample sizes are smaller in the Sephora PLAY! box (and there weren’t any full-size versions like there usually are in Ipsy), the value still exceeded that of Ipsy’s.
 I attribute this to the fact that the products in Sephora’s box are generally higher value (and therefore higher quality) products than what is usually included in Ipsy’s monthly bag.

 Ipsy vs. Play! by Sephora: The Final Verdict

 Even though my relationship with Ipsy has had its fair share of ups and downs, I think it’s finally time to sever ties.
-Sephora PLAY! has officially stolen my heart, and I don’t think I will ever recover.
-I’m usually not so definitive in my decision, but in this case, I think that there is a reason that Sephora’s box has a waiting list — and it is definitely worth waiting for.
+In the showdown of Ipsy vs. Play! by Sephora, Sephora PLAY! has officially stolen my heart, and I don’t think I will ever recover.
+I’m usually not so definitive in my decision, but in this case, I think that there is a reason that Sephora’s box has a waiting list—and it is definitely worth waiting for.

 Show Comments +